James M. Sweeney: Career and ventures founded (partial list)

-Kids Set Free
+Kids Set Free and OUR Rescue

-Sweeney is the founder and Executive Chairman of Kids Set Free, a 501 (c)(3) foundation dedicated to "supporting agencies and organizations that are combatting Child Sexual Exploitation."
-Its stated objective is to, "Raise capital to address identifiable bottlenecks that hamper investigating, arresting and prosecuting perpetrators on a timely basis."
-Its mission statement adds that its goal is to, "Successfully provide capital and aftercare support throughout the United States on a city-by-city, region-by-region basis.
-Donations raised in a particular geography will be primarily used in that location."
+Sweeney was the founder and Executive Chairman of Kids Set Free, a 501 (c)(3) foundation dedicated to "supporting agencies and organizations that are combatting Child Sexual Exploitation."
+Later, this nonprofit merged with OUR Rescue which provides essential services to people who have been or could be trafficked and exploited.
 While reliable trafficking numbers are nearly impossible to determine, the problem occurs in all 50 states.
 The United Nations reports that most child victims in the United States are trafficked for sexual exploitation, and experts agree that the problem is both vast and unconscionable.

 History of raising capital

 In his first business, Caremark, Sweeney sought and received backing from the prestigious Silicon Valley venture capital firm, Kleiner, Perkins, Caufield, and Byers.

 In all, he successfully took four companies public, led an LBO resulting in a 650% return to investors and 77% IRR in less than four years, raised over $2 billion in financing for his various companies including $500 million in venture capital, $700 million in debt financing and $400 million in two IPOs.
 The $2 billion invested resulted in $30 billion exit value.
 He has been involved in buying, selling, or taking public over 20 healthcare product and service companies.